daedalus/MyIntegerSequences/README.md

 They are lincensed under the [Creative Commons Attribution Share-Alike 4.0 license (CC-BY-SA-4.0).](https://creativecommons.org/licenses/by-sa/4.0/)

-For those the they are already, there is this [repo](https://github.com/daedalus/MyOEIS).
+For those sequences already in the database there is alread this [repo](https://github.com/daedalus/MyOEIS).

 For an explanation of why these sequences are here and not in the OEIS, see [Issue #1](https://github.com/daedalus/MyIntegerSequences/issues/1).